 It’s astonishing how much one activist, working only part-time, can accomplish using the techniques we’ve just reviewed.
 In 2013, Hillary Rettig started Vegan Kalamazoo.
 Here’s what she has accomplished in her group’s first five years:

-If your community lacks somebody doing what Hillary is doing, maybe you could become that person.
+If your city or town lacks somebody doing what Hillary is doing, maybe you could become that person.
 It’s easy enough to get started.
 In fact, Hillary’s written an extraordinarily helpful guide to local vegan activism.

 Asking Is Everything

-Generally, you want all of your outreach to be a one-two punch: you offer a piece of compelling information related to veganism, and then you follow it up with a suggestion on a lifestyle change that aligns with this piece of information.
+Generally, you want all of your outreach to be a one-two punch: you offer a piece of compelling information related to veganism, and then you follow it up with a suggested action that aligns with this piece of information.
 For instance, if you were to share a video showing calves taken away from their mothers, you might follow it up by writing, “If this distresses you, why not switch from dairy-based yogurt to soy yogurt, or to using a vegan coffee creamer?”

 Activism is like life: if you don’t ask, you don’t get.
 This applies to in-person conversations with friends and family.
-It applies to social media.
-And it especially applies to the activism you do in your community.
-I hope you’ll keep the importance of making clear, reasonable, and inspiring asks in mind as we review some especially effective varieties of vegan activism.
+It applies to your activism on social media.
+And it especially applies your community outreach efforts.
+So please keep the importance of making clear, easy, and inspiring asks in mind as we review some especially important varieties of vegan activism.

 One-On-One Activism

-The greatest mistake made by new activists is that they often use a one-size-fits-all approach—they urge veganism and nothing less than veganism upon anyone who will listen.
+The greatest mistake new activists make involves using a one-size-fits-all approach—they urge veganism and nothing less than veganism upon anyone who will listen.

-You can certainly accomplish a great deal for animals by sticking exclusively to vegan rhetoric, but you’ll likely have a far greater impact if your conversations make room for a broader set of possibilities.
-You’ll discover over time that most people are currently unwilling to consider an overnight switch to a vegan diet—but they are often eager to consider making smaller steps.
-Beyond asking people to go vegan today, and to stay vegan for life, there are any number of smaller and easier steps you can potentially ask for:
+You can certainly accomplish a great deal for animals by sticking exclusively to vegan rhetoric, but can increase your impact by making room for a broader set of possibilities.
+Many people are so new to the topic that they couldn’t imagine making an overnight switch to a vegan diet—but they are often eager to consider making smaller steps.
+Here are some incremental steps that somebody receptive to moving in a vegan direction might consider:

 These are just a few of the countless possibilities, so how on earth are you supposed to choose what to suggest?
 That’s easy: you listen.
 Many activists—particularly those just starting out—haven’t yet cultivated the habit of listening.
 And that’s what all truly effective activists have in common: each and every one is a great listener.